 Operand settings

-Click the gear () button that appears when you hover on an operand field to open the Operand settings dialog, which allows you to change the operand type from a field to an expression or a value.
+Click the Operand settings () button that appears when you hover on an operand field to open the Operand settings dialog, which allows you to change the operand type from a field to an expression or a value.
 These settings are dynamic; the available fields vary based on the operand and data types that you choose.

 Operand type